 Bose QuietComfort Earbuds: price and availability

 The Bose QuietComfort Earbuds are on sale now, and in the UK they’re priced at £249.
+Make sure you check our Bose discount codes to snap up a saving.
 In the United States, where Bose’s watertight deal with the NFL presumably means every coach and player will be obliged to wear them at all times, they’re pitched at $279.
 In Australia, meanwhile, they’ll set you back AU$399.